Animal Crackers (TV series)

-Animal Crackers is an animated television series produced by CINAR and Alphanim.
-It is based on the comic strip Animal Crackers by the American cartoonist Roger Bollen.
-The show was first introduced in September 7, 1997 and ended with the final episode in September 16, 2000.
+Animal Crackers is an animated television series produced by CINAR and Alphanim in association with Canal J. It is based on the newspaper comic strip Animal Crackers by the American cartoonist Roger Bollen.
+The show was first launched in Canada on Teletoon on October 17, 1997, when the network began to broadcast; before premiering on La Cinquième and Canal J on September 19, 1999, in France.
+It ended with the final episode on September 16, 2000, in Canada.
 It lasted for three seasons with 39 episodes.

 Plot

-The show that tells about a group of anthropomorphic animals that live in a fictional jungle in Africa called Freeborn.
+The show tells about a group of anthropomorphic animals that live in a fictional jungle in Africa called Freeborn.